 As long-time readers will already be aware I’m not one to get too worked up about Mercury retrograde periods.
 Sure it can bring crossed wires and malfunctions in communication, leading to annoying mishaps and delays as well as misunderstandings, but to my mind its benefits outweigh its challenges.
-In this fast paced, mind-dominated reality Mercury retrograde prompts us to turn inwards and become reflective.
+In this fast paced, mind-dominated reality this transit prompts us to turn inwards and become reflective.

 Why does Mercury retrograde affect some people more than others?